CarsonScott/Adaptive-Template-Model/README.md

 Once an agent’s resources fall below a certain amount, it “goes extinct” and is removed from the population.
 On the other hand if the amount of resources exceeds a certain amount, the agent “reproduces” and creates a duplicate agent, where a small chance of mutation can lead to differences in the properties of its associated graph template.

 Since all computational systems have constraints on resources, an evolving population operates like a Darwinian zero-sums game, where the winners are the agents who can locate the greatest number of matching subgraphs during a walk.

+## 6. Adaptations

+**_6.1) Reproductive Adaptation_**

+An elementary agent, the simplest type of agent, selects actions by measuring the similarity for each neighbor and simply moves in the toward the highest value.
+No additional memory space is required, however an elementary agent will still die if its memory space decreases below a certain point.

+The run-time of an elementary agent is brief unless it accumulates enough space to duplicate itself.
+This triggers the evolutionary process which potentially leads to brand new agents being formed, via mutations that occur in each new generation.

+**_6.2) Generative Adaptation_**

+When an elementary agent dies, its graph is replaced with the local subgraph around its last position.
+Agents rapidly pop in-and-out of existence, trying out new graphs until one takes hold.
+These graphs are called stable because they have the ability to sustain themselves for a relatively longer period of time.